NoOBdevXD/Disable-secure-flags/README.md

-# Disable Secure Screenshot Miui/HyperOs
+# Disable Secure flags Miui/HyperOs

-## Important
-- Ignore window secure flags

 - This removes the screenshots and screenrecords limits for all applications.